threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/service_consumer_contract_flow.md

 where `T` is the elapsed time, in seconds and bounded by 3600 (see above), since last effective billing operation occured.

 Note that if `variable_amount` is too high (i.e `variable_amount >  variable_fee * T / 3600`) the billing extrinsic will fail.
-The `variable_fee` value in the contract is interpreted as being "per hour" and acts as a protection mecanism to avoid consumer draining.
+The `variable_fee` value in the contract is interpreted as being "per hour" and acts as a protection mechanism to avoid consumer draining.
 Indeed, as it is technically possible for the service to send a bill every second, there would be no gain for that (unless overloading the chain uselessly).
 So it is also the service responsability to set a suitable `variable_amount` according to the billing frequency!